 - e) Shopfront composition should include projecting signs, as well as window signs and awning signs.
 Awnings, signs, and related fixtures shall be located 8 feet minimum above the adjacent sidewalk.
-Awnings shall only cover storefronts and openings so as to not cover the entire façade. - (f) Shopfront and awning design should vary from shopfront to shopfront. - (g) Sideyard setbacks and space between buildings may be utilized as extensions of shopfront activities including for location of outdoor displays of goods and for outdoor dining.
+Awnings shall only cover storefronts and openings to avoid covering the entire façade. - (f) Shopfront and awning design should vary from shopfront to shopfront. - (g) Sideyard setbacks and space between buildings may be utilized as extensions of shopfront activities including for location of outdoor displays of goods and for outdoor dining.